wombleton/gitlaw-nz/acts/P/Patriotic and Canteen Funds Act 1947.md

     _discharged serviceman_ means a serviceman who, whether before or after the passing of this Act, has ceased to serve as a serviceman

+    _financial statements_ has the same meaning as in [section 6][68] of the Financial Reporting Act 2013

     _financial year_ means a year ending on 30 September

+    _generally accepted accounting practice_ has the same meaning as in [section 8][69] of the Financial Reporting Act 2013

     _Funds_ means the Patriotic and Canteen Funds established under this Act

     _Minister_ means the Minister who is, with the authority of the Prime Minister, for the time being responsible for the administration of this Act

+    _non-GAAP standard_ has the same meaning as in [section 5][70] of the Financial Reporting Act 2013

     _patriotic purpose_ means any purpose for which the Patriotic and Canteen Funds or any Provincial Fund may be used under this Act